Springroll with mussels

 The popular Asian snack that we love to make ourselves.
-It's not difficult, it's healthy, and it's super tasty!
+It's not difficult, it's easy, healthy, and it's super tasty!
 Originally, the spring roll was made in spring with seasonal vegetables (hence the name).
-Nowadays, you can find these festive little parcels in various restaurants as a snack or appetizer.
-There are countless variations, but we’re making ours with our Zeeland favorite: the mussel.
+Nowadays, you can find these festive little finger foods in various restaurants as a snack or an appetiser.
+There are countless variations, but we’re making ours with our favourite: the Zeelandse mussel.
 Enjoy!

-Bring a pot of water with some salt to a boil.
-Cook the noodles according to the package instructions.
+Bring a pot of salted water with to a boil.
+Cook the noodles according to the instructions on the packaging.
 Meanwhile, slice all the vegetables into strips.

 For the dipping sauce, combine all the ingredients in a small bowl and mix until the sugar is dissolved.
 Set aside.